cretz/temporal-sdk-go-advanced/temporaldeterminism/README.md

 The approaches for external execution mode are not currently defined, but may incorporate any of the following:

 * IPC to communicate between a workflow process and the primary process
+  * This would be required for things like local activities to proxy using a pipe
+    * Would have to not use the `activity` package from an implementer POV, would need another package so you could fork, say, a `RecordHeartbeat` back to workflow process if in local activity but use regular `activity.RecordHeartbeat` for regular activities
+  * This is hard to do because Go does not have IPC for arbitrary calls.
+For example, what if you wanted to have a generic logger on the primary process that used the actual `time.Now()` instead of whatever it was replaced with?
 * Inbound/outbound interceptor to proxy calls to/from the primary to the external
+  * This is not good enough because you can't create your own activity or workflow contexts.
+So say for instance you wanted to start a local activity w/ a context that proxied all calls back to the workflow process.
+You cannot create a context w/ public API that will invoke the interceptor.

 ### Deterministic Execution